 Recent Market Experience

-While the causes of these strong valuations in the current economy are difficult to pinpoint, we suspect a main driver is the number of commercial HVAC consolidation platforms.
-We’ve written about consolidation previously and also recently updated our consolidation tracker graph below.
+While the causes of these strong valuations in the current economy are difficult to pinpoint, we suspect a main driver is the number of HVAC consolidation platforms.
+We’ve written about consolidation previously and also recently updated our consolidation tracker graphs below.
 We’ve watched the consolidation trend closely over the past five years and new buyers have continuously entered the market.
 With each new buyer comes a mandate to make acquisitions which simply fuels the already frenzied pace of acquisitions.
-Buyers know that to hit their growth goals in this competitive environment, their valuations of acquisition targets must remain strong to secure deals.
+To hit their growth goals in this competitive environment, buyers know that their valuations of acquisition targets must remain strong to secure deals.

 Broad Market Analysis